All About Non-Hodgkin Lymphoma

 How is NHL diagnosed?

-When a patient presents with signs or symptoms of NHL, the physician will perform a complete medical health history and a physical exam.
-A biopsy of the enlarged lymph node is necessary to determine if lymphoma is present, and if so, of what type.
-This can be done by inserting a needle into the node to remove some tissue, but more often the entire node is removed for examination.
+When a patient presents with signs or symptoms of NHL, a healthcare provider will perform a complete medical health history and a physical exam.
+A biopsy of the enlarged lymph node is necessary to determine if lymphoma is present, and if so, what type.
+This can be done by inserting a needle into the affected lymph node to remove some tissue, but more often the entire node is removed for examination.

 Once NHL is found, a series of other tests are done to determine if the lymphoma has spread, where it has spread to, and other prognostic information.
 These tests may include: